Table of Contents

-でかした (でかした, dekashita) is a somewhat old-fashioned expression that means “good job”, “great work, or “well done”.
-It is also common to say “でかしたぞ (dekashita zo)”, where “ぞ (zo)” is a particle put at the end of a sentence to emphasize the statement.
-Since this is a casual expression, it is usually used when you praise your friends or someone younger than you.
+でかした (dekashita) is a somewhat old-fashioned expression that means “good job”, “great work, or “well done”.
+It contains a very light tone as described below, and is usually used when you praise someone younger than you.

-When we hear this word, we picture an over 50-year-old man praising his subordinate at work.
-In particular, it is often used in anime to illustrate a stereotypical old man or masculine woman.
-Therefore, if you’re young, it is not the word you use to sound cool, but rather casual and playful, as in the second example sentence below.
+When we hear this word, we picture a man in his 50s or older casually praising his subordinate at work.
+Therefore, this word is often used in anime or manga to illustrate a stereotypical old man or masculine woman.
+However, some young people also use this word to sound casual and playful, as in the second example sentence below.